In this article, we’re going to review everything that you need to know as a patient about the light adjustable lens implant.

 The lens material is a proprietary silicone formulation that uses the photosensitive and photochemical properties of silicon.

 Just like other lens implants, measurements are taken before your cataract surgery to choose the prescription of the LAL that’s best for you.
-However, unlike other lens implants, they can be adjusted after your surgery.
+However, unlike other lens implants, the LAL’s prescription is adjusted after your surgery.

 Approximately 3-5 weeks after your surgery, you’ll come back to your doctor’s office to check your prescription.
 This is the test in which your doctor asks you whether you like “#1 or #2 better.
 After your doctor finds your prescription, the light delivery device (LDD) zaps it into your lens implant.

 Adjusting your LAL